-Welcome from Chief Fire Officer Mark Yates
+Welcome from Chief Fire Officer Nathan Travis

-On behalf of all employees of Hereford & Worcester Fire and Rescue Service, I would like to welcome you to our new website, a key tool to keep our communities informed.
+On behalf of all employees of Hereford & Worcester Fire and Rescue Service, I would like to welcome you to our website, a key tool to keep our communities informed.

 You won't be surprised that one of our primary aims is to make the counties of Herefordshire and Worcestershire safer from fire and other associated hazards, and we believe prevention is always better than cure.